Frank Bass

 Frank Bass’ contributions to scholarship and the practice of business and marketing, particularly quantitative applications to marketing phenomena (exemplified best perhaps by Marketing Science), are broad and deep and universally celebrated.

-Gurumurthy Kalyanaram (GK), a student and colleague of, and co-author with Frank Bass, a student of and co-author with John Litte, and a composer of this profile recollects this: “When in 1988 MIT’s President Chuck Vest requested Nobelist Bob Solow to compose a report to assess conferment of Institute Professorship to John Little, the first person that Solow reached out to was Frank Bass for his recommendations and thoughts.”
+Gurumurthy Kalyanaram (GK), a student and colleague of, and co-author with Frank Bass, a student of and co-author with John Litte, and a composer of this profile recollects this: “When in 1988 MIT’s President Paul Gray requested Nobelist Bob Solow to compose a report to assess conferment of Institute Professorship to John Little, the first person that Solow reached out to was Frank Bass for his recommendations and thoughts.”

 Frank Bass’ contribution to scholarship is elegantly summarized by Seenu Srinivasan, ISMS Fellow and Adams Distinguished Professor of Management (Emeritus), Stanford University.
 "Frank Bass made tremendous research contributions to the marketing area, directly by his own research, and indirectly through the many outstanding doctoral students he graduated.
 He is most well-known for the Bass model of diffusion of new durable products, the ‘zero order’ model of consumer behavior for consumer-packaged goods, and through his doctoral students, econometric approaches to analyzing marketing data."